fizzed/rocker/README.md

  * [Elegant, intuitive, tagless syntax](docs/SYNTAX.md) that infers when your logic ends for control / dynamic content.
 All dynamic / control code uses standard Java syntax.

+ * A special `?` presence operator extends syntax for simplified handling of null values.

  * Parsed templates become normal POJOs with defined arguments -- allowing you to tap into your IDEs code completion, syntax highlighting, etc.